hanchau94/Vehicle-Emissions-Predictor/README.md

 - Neural network: 97.06% and 1.43 seconds
 - Naive Bayes: 96.33% and 0.01 seconds

 => The Random Forest model demonstrated the highest accuracy score and f1-scores for both classes, making it the top performer.
-However, if interpretability is a prior- ity, Logistic Regression also showed strong performance and might be a better option.
+However, if interpretability is a priority, Logistic Regression also showed strong performance and might be a better option.
 Additionally, the logistic regression model was the fastest to train and predict, making it a good choice for time efficiency.
-Considering the trade-offs between accuracy, interpretability, and time efficiency, the logistic re- gression model could be a suitable option.
+Considering the trade-offs between accuracy, interpretability, and time efficiency, the logistic regression model could be a suitable option.